November 16, 2024

 Charles Hoskinson’s Perspective

-• Proof of Stake (PoS): Hoskinson was an early advocate for adopting PoS to address the scalability and energy consumption issues associated with Proof of Work (PoW).
+• (PoS): Hoskinson was an early advocate for adopting PoS to address the scalability and energy consumption issues associated with Proof of Work (PoW).

 • Ouroboros Protocol: He later developed the Ouroboros protocol for Cardano, which aimed to be more secure and energy-efficient than existing PoS models.